-Franchise fees for 2021-22 were up 13.51% compared to the previous year.
-The biggest portion of the increase came from Atmos Energy.
+Franchise fees for 2022-23 were down 2.11% compared to the previous year.
+The biggest portion of the decrease came from Solid Waste Street Use Fees.

 The City of Paris, Paris Economic Development Corporation, and the Lamar County Chamber of Commerce have been actively recruiting new business to the area as well as supporting already existing businesses.
 PEDC has several active incentive commitments in regard to its recruitment of new industry and support of existing industry.
-There are currently incentives totaling \$2,226,526 involving Huhtamaki, Metro Gate, Lions Head, Universal Fabricating, and Ametsa.
-Two new businesses joined the community in the 2021-22 fiscal year.
-They were Trison Tarps and Lions Head Tire & Wheel.
+There are currently incentives totaling \$2,151,720 involving Metro Gate, Lions Head, Universal Fabricating, Rodgers Wade, and Ametsa.

-General Fund receipts equaled 121.37% of budget.
-This surplus of revenues was caused primarily by Emergency Medical Service revenue (increased call volume), Federal funding related to COVID-19 & economic stimulus, and sales taxes.
-General Fund expenditures were 136.49% of budget.
-This variance is due in large part to COVID-19 related expenditures for various departments.
-However, by far the largest cause for exceeding budget was the over \$12,000,000 payment of pension bond proceeds to fully fund the Paris Firefighters Retirement & Relief Fund.
-For the 2022-23 fiscal year, the City Council adopted a tax rate of .44278 cents per \$100 of value.
-This rate is \$0.01095 cents lower than the previous year but does allow maintaining all services at their current levels and funds all required interest and sinking funds.
-Taxable property value increased 6.83%.
+General Fund receipts equaled 124.24% of the budget.
+General Fund expenditures were 111.03% of the budget.
+For the 2023-24 fiscal year, the City Council adopted a tax rate of .47782 cents per \$100 of value.
+This rate is \$0.03504 cents lower than the previous year but does allow maintaining all services at their current levels and funds all required interest and sinking funds.
+Taxable property value increased 8.21%.